Due to the COVID-19 pandemic and quarantines, telehealth has become non-negotiable overnight.

 - Labs: Do you physically store test kits and hand them to patients?
 Go virtual.
 Use Rupa to handle all of your labwork, drop ship kits to patients, and create a professional lab experience for your patients! :)

-- Supplements: If you don’t already use a virtual dispensary, you can create accounts with Wellevate or Fullscript to send supplement orders to patients that are drop shipped directly to them.
+- Supplements: If you don’t already use a virtual dispensary, you can create accounts with Fullscript to send supplement orders to patients that are drop shipped directly to them.

 - Patient Charts: If you have physical documents, it can be overwhelming to try to go virtual immediately (getting an EMR, virtual charting, etc).
 Instead of overhauling this one, just bring your charts home.
 This is one area you don’t need to go virtual immediately.
 After a couple weeks, when you get in a new rhythm, you can start to innovate here!